 3.1.14.
-Child Criminal Exploitation and Child Sexual Exploitation

-Both CSE and CCE are forms of abuse that occur where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into taking part in sexual or criminal activity, in exchange for something the victim needs or wants, and/or for the financial advantage or increased status of the perpetrator or facilitator and/or through violence or the threat of violence.
+Child Criminal Exploitation and Child Sexual Exploitation needs or wants, and/or for the financial advantage or increased status of the perpetrator or facilitator and/or through violence or the threat of violence.
 CSE and CCE can affect children, both male and female and it can include children who have been moved (commonly referred to as trafficking) for the purpose of exploitation.